Readability Formulas

 Pay attention to grammar and punctuation.
 They are the scaffolding upon which your writing stands.
 Use correct punctuation: “Let’s eat, Grandma!” vs. “Let’s eat Grandma!”

-1. Let’s eat, Grandma!“: In this sentence, the comma after “eat” is used to create a direct address.
-It means the writer suggests to their grandmother that it is time to eat.
+1. Let’s eat, Grandma!“: In this sentence, the comma after “eat” is used to be more direct.
+The writer suggests to their grandmother that it is time to eat.
 The comma separates the action (eating) from the person being spoken to (Grandma).

 2. Let’s eat Grandma!“: Without the comma, the meaning changes dramatically.
-It now suggests the writer suggests they should eat their grandmother, which is both humorous and grotesque.
+The writer suggests they should eat their grandmother, which is both humorous and grotesque.
 The missing comma makes “Grandma” the direct object of the verb “eat,” changing the context entirely.

 10. Create a Flow